ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 ```
 {: codeblock}

-3. As you did in the last lab, ping your application multiple time to ensure that Kubernetes is load-balancing across the replicas.
+3. As you did in the last lab, ping your application multiple times to ensure that Kubernetes is load-balancing across the replicas.
 ```
-for i in `seq 10`; do curl $NODE_IP:$NODE_PORT; done
+for i in `seq 10`; do curl -L localhost:8001/api/v1/namespaces/sn-labs-$USERNAME/services/hello-world/proxy; done
 ```
 {: codeblock}